 Sometimes, though, seeing yourself performing a movement is necessary in order to progress in training.
 It is the primary job of a coach to correct any improper movements.
 However, while they provide feedback, it is up to the athlete to execute; and Coach can’t always be there to watch.

 For most visual learning athletes, it’s easier to watch themselves perform a lift in order for coaching cues to really land.
 Even if the athlete isn’t a visual learner, there are still benefits from seeing themselves move.
-Luckily for everyone, technology is easily accessible with almost everyone having a smartphone in their pocket.
+Luckily for everyone, technology is easily accessible, with almost everyone having a smartphone in their pocket.

-Coach’s Eye is not weightlifting specific but allows users to also upload or record in the app and gives the option to slow down and zoom in to correct movement.
+Coach’s Eye is another.
+It’s not weightlifting specific but allows users to upload or record in the app and gives the option to slow down and zoom in to correct movement.
 This application is much more robust in function, but is still affordably priced at $4.99.
 Get it for iOS or Android.

 Alternatively, if you have your own iPhone or Andriod device, the Perchmount Fit is the perfect, cost effective tool to get you started.
 The Perchmount Fit is a simple, inventive and virtually universal smartphone mount to record your workout.
 Clamping to metal lifting racks, the Perchmount is a hands-free option for video capture.
 Record your lifts and workouts to improve technique.
 Don’t forget to capture them from different angles, too.